WILLIAMSTOWN -- The Sterling and Francine Clark Art Institute celebrates the grand opening of its new campus Friday.

 A one-acre tiered reflecting pool is the focal point of a dramatic landscape design conceived by Reed Hilderbrand, in Cambridge, which unites the architecture with the 140-acre campus.
-The landscape design expands the Clark’s walking trails and provides new opportunities to view the spectacular Green Mountain and Taconic ranges that surround the campus.

 At Friday’s opening, the Clark’s noted permanent collection will be reinstalled in the Museum Building, which features new gallery spaces for American paintings and European sculpture and decorative arts.
 Seventy-three of the Clark’s French paintings return to the Institute following a three-year international tour to 11 cities that drew more than 2.6 million visitors worldwide.